This post may contain affiliate links. Please see my disclosure policy for details.

-As this is a religious site, it’s important to follow some of the etiquette or mosque manners which are expected when visiting.
+As this is a religious site, it’s important to follow some of the etiquette or mosque manners that are expected when visiting.

 You shouldn’t eat, drink or smoke inside the mosque and this includes chewing gum.

-There is strictly no romantic behaviour allowed in the mosque if you’re visiting as a couple, holding hands can also been frowned upon.
+There is strictly no romantic behaviour allowed in the mosque if you’re visiting as a couple, holding hands can also be frowned upon.